mageops/php-composer-plugin-patchset/docs/usage.md

 If you want to force using `git apply` for patches that are compatible only with `git` you can do so with this parameter on patch level.

+#### `keep-empty-files` (bool, default: `false`)

+_Warning!_ This setting has effect only when using the `patch` method.

+By default the empty files will be removed by passing `--remove-empty-files` switch to the `patch` command.

+This allows to create patches which remove files.

+If you want to override this behaviour per-patch set this parameter to `true`.

 # Notable use-cases

 ## Applying patches to root package (root project folder)